mbuttler/testbot/README.md

-# A Test Bot based on Bootbot
+# TestBot - A test bot based on BootBot

+This is a node application that uses the BootBot framework to make a

 ## Run this App

-*** Prerequisites:
+**Prerequisites**
 - A Facebook Page
 - Current Node JS version (which includes npm)
-- A decent terminal app like Cygwin or git-bash.
+- A decent terminal app like Terminal for OSX, Cygwin or git-bash.
 I don't think Windows commands work.

 ### Initial setup: Generate an environment
 1. Open Terminal.
 2. Clone the repo to your computer.
 3. Run `npm i` to install all of the dependencies.
-4. run `cp .env.example .env` to make a `.env` file from the example one.
+4. Run `cp .env.example .env` to make a `.env` file by copying the example.
 5. Open your `.env` file.

 ### Second part: Make an app for your Facebook Page